Welcome to the Pepperdine People Podcast

 Randall Holcombe, professor of economics at Florida State University, explains to Ted Garcia, director of media relations, why he believes that many of the programs put in place by the federal government in the face of financial crisis undermine the fundamental incentives that make the nation’s capitalist system work.

-Roger Alford, director of the Diane & Guilford Glazer Institute for Jewish Studies at Pepperdine University, discusses with Director of Media Relations Ted Garcia the new institute's mission to promote inter-faith dialogue, understanding, and improved relationships.
+Roger Alford, of the former Diane & Guilford Glazer Institute for Jewish Studies, discusses with Director of Media Relations Ted Garcia the institute's mission to promote inter-faith dialogue, understanding, and improved relationships.

 Leonard Allen, director and editor-in-chief of the Abilene Christian University Press and Leafwood Publishing, speaks with Jerry Rushford, director of Church Relations, to discuss the world of Christian publishing and education.
 A nationally acclaimed scholar, Allen is the author or co-author of numerous books, including Discovering Our Roots: The Ancestry of Churches of Christ.